lewmoore/fight_express/README.md

 the Battle Application Project from Makers Academy course.

 This application will be written in Javascript using Node and Express.
-Testing will be done with Jasmine.
+Testing will be done with Jasmine, Mocha and Chai.

 # Specifications:
 * I want to be able to create a fighter and view my health